jobindjohn/vivaplus_v0.2/docs/model-doc/00-models.md

  ![ViVA+ Model family](images\Viva_model_workflow.png)

  Two additional models, called derivative models, are created by morphing the nodes of the base model.
-These two models represents; a standing average female and a seated average male.
+These two models represent a standing average female and a seated average male.
 The model family can be seen in the figure below.

  ![ViVA+ Model family](images/Vivaplus0.2.2.PNG)

  The benefit with this workflow is that all model enhancements and bug fixes, performed on the base model, will be carried over to the whole model family.
 However, as males and females differ in more aspects than purely geometrical (that are addressed by mesh morphing), model parameters are included to change other properties, see next section.

+ The numerical robustness is evaluated in a number of robustness load cases.
+These load cases, which subject the models to loads of relatively high severity, include crash tests with a generic vehicle interior for the seated models and a pedestrian load case for the standing model.

 ## Model parameters

-The model parameters are defined in the main key files (`vivaplus-50F.key`/`vivaplus-50M.key` for the occupant models and  `vivaplus-50F-standing.key` for standing model).
+The model parameters are defined in the main key files (`vivaplus-50F.key`/`vivaplus-50M.key` for the occupant models and  `vivaplus-50F-standing.key` for the standing model).

 ### Sex differences